AkemiFurukawa91/Time-Machine-Sussy-Baka-Script/amogus.md

 C. on wsl (windows), idk just have a download folder ig and update your packages

+D. on macos, pray that apple doesn't screw with this.

 (2) install dependencies:
 ```
 apt install curl grep imagemagick sed mktemp